Edited by Haley Merrill, MD

 - The Tibialis anterior muscle is weaker than the Peroneus Longus muscle.
 This creates the high arch by pulling the forefoot down.

 - The intrinsic foot muscles (the small muscles in the sole of the foot that help move the toes) are weaker than the extrinsic muscles (the larger muscles in the lower leg that cross the ankle joint and help move the toes).
 This muscle imbalance leads to clawing of the toes, including the great toe.

 - The Anterior compartment muscles (the muscles at the front of the shin bone or tibia) are weaker than the calf muscles.
 This can lead to a drop foot.

 Skin sensation of the foot (the ability to feel things) can sometimes be affected in more severe cases.

 Weight-bearing x-rays of the foot and ankle will show evidence of a high arched foot pattern.
-Classically, the heel bone will have an elevated angle to the ground and the 1st metatarsal bone (the bone the big toe is attached to) will be pointed down (Figure 2).
+Classically, the heel bone will have an elevated angle relative to the ground and the 1st metatarsal bone (the bone the big toe is attached to) will be pointed down (Figure 2).

 Figure 2: Typical Charot-Marie-Tooth Foot X-rays

 Non-operative treatment focuses on controlling/correcting the foot deformities, maintaining muscle strength, preventing ankle sprains, and controlling pain symptoms.
 Treatments often include:

 - Ankle Lacer: This can be an effective brace to help hold the ankle stable, and may improve ankle symptoms in patients with mild to moderate foot

 - Ankle-Foot-Orthotic (AFO): An AFO can be used to improve symptoms in patients with more pronounced deformities or more extensive hindfoot arthritis, by supporting the foot and holding it very stable.